Pylons/pyramid/docs/narr/project.rst

     [chrism@vitaminf bfgshellenv]$ ../bin/paster --plugin=repoze.bfg bfgshell MyProject.ini main

-Press Ctrl-D to exit the interactive shell.
+Press "Ctrl-D" to exit the interactive shell.

 You should always use a section name argument that refers to the actual ``app`` section within the config file that points at your BFG